njlauersdorf/ABPs/README.md

 $ conda install -c omnia eigen3
 ```

-**Option 1: Conda installation (for installation on local desktop only!):**
+### Local install via conda

+This only works on your local computer.
 One downside to this is that if you need to compile anything special (i.e. the compile/cmake commands), you can't modify them.

 ```
 $ conda install -c conda-forge hoomd
 ```

 All done!
 That was easy!
 This conda command will configure HOOMD-Blue v2.9.7 for your computer.
 You can skip to the section titled "Setting Up Github" to test your HOOMD-Blue install.
 Simply clone the directory or download a ZIP file and unzip it.
-Run a HOOMD simulation by entering in your Terminal window:
+Run a HOOMD simulation by entering the following in your Terminal window:

 ```
 $ bash